-Here’s a harrowing statistic: One in eight women in the U.S. is at risk of breast cancer, according to the Society of Breast Imaging.
+Here’s a harrowing statistic: One in eight women in the U.S. will develop breast cancer, according to the American Cancer Society.
 The good news?
-Early screenings detect breast cancer when it’s more likely curable.
+Mammography screenings can detect breast cancer in its early stages, when it’s more likely curable.

-Elizabeth Currie is a regional mammography manager with Novant Health.
-She helps oversee the operations and standardization of 12 screening centers across the greater Charlotte market.
+Elizabeth Currie is a regional mammography manager, helping oversee the operations and standardization of breast cancer screening centers in the greater Charlotte region.
 Before her role, she served as a radiologic technologist and mammography technologist.

 “Screening is to rule out breast cancer that’s starting to develop,” she said.
 “You have a Pap test to make sure there’s nothing going on, and it’s the same thing.”